by Kri Skincare April 09, 2021 4 min read

 Here at Krī, we believe in a minimal skincare routine using plant-based and active ingredients.
 We focus on loading our products up with the good stuff, helping you maintain a ‘less is more’ yet highly effective approach to your routine.
 But even when you opt for simplicity, there is still a method to applying products in the right order.

 First, let's consider the anatomy of your skin.
 The outermost layer - the stratum corneum - is a complex structure of different cells that act as a physical barrier to prevent water loss, and at the same time stopping substances from entering the deeper layers of your body.
 Given the importance of this outer layer of our skin, it’s in our interest to protect its barrier function from environmental elements.

 For some ingredients to deliver the most effective results they need to penetrate the skin.
 If you are applying your skincare products in the wrong order you can actually block these beneficial ingredients from doing their job.
 This is where layering comes into its own.

-Active ingredients such as niacinamide, vitamin c and hyaluronic acid need unrestricted access to the stratum corneum to be most effective.
+Active ingredients such as niacinamide, ascorbic acid and hyaluronic acid need unrestricted access to the stratum corneum to be most effective.

 Hyaluronic acid has the unique ability to retain moisture on the surface of the skin, helping it from drying out when exposed to the elements.
 It also improves the skin's texture.
 Hyaluronic acid is found in all of our serums.